By Toby Lior Carmel

 European countries with good low tuition – living costs ratios

 In Poland, foreign students are expected to pay around 2,000 EUR/year in tuition fees alone.
 To this, you also have to add living expenses.
 An average student will survive with around 275-500 EUR/month, so one can say that Poland ends up being a cheap place to study.

 Public universities in Austria charge on average around 700 EUR/year for all study degrees, including for undergraduate and postgraduate level.
 However, monthly living costs are mostly above the European average, ranging at around 950 EUR/month in Vienna, the capital and around 650 – 700 EUR/month in smaller cities like Salzburg, Innsbruck.

 Although the average tuition fees in Estonian universities range at 3,000 – 4,000 EUR/year for all study levels (Bachelor, Master and PhD), you might be pleasantly surprised to discover that some universities charge no tuition for certain degree programmes.

 In terms of costs, Estonia is also a cheap destination for students, as you would spend on average around 500 – 600 EUR/month for all expenditures, including housing, food, study materials and leisure activities.

 Check out an extended list of affordable countries where you can study abroad.

 To get the best of both worlds, you should always apply for a scholarship.
 These are more common than you might think – and they are available for practically anyone.
 Begin your scholarship research at the same time as you are searching for your future university of education institution.

 Take all factors into consideration

-Start searching and find the proper Masters degree that will fulfill your dreams!
+Start searching and find the proper Master’s degree that will fulfil your dreams!